Tanzania Cities and Towns

 The best starting point is the large roundabout or rotary near Lake Victoria (and near the Tourism Information Office, TIO) from where the three main roads lead: to the East (Nyerere Road), the South (Kenyatta Road), and the airport in the North (Makongoro Road).

-Near the clock tower in the grass in the middle of the roundabout is an inscription recalling that in 1858 the British explorer John Speke was the first European to see from nearby Isamilo Hill the waters of Nyanza which he called Lake Victoria after the reigning British Queen?
+Near the clock tower in the grass in the middle of the roundabout is an inscription recalling that in 1858, the British explorer John Speke was the first European to see from nearby Isamilo Hill the waters of Nyanza, which he called Lake Victoria after the reigning British Queen?
 He correctly claimed it to be the source of the river Nile.

 Welcome To Mwanza City